 Rosemary and I will be complying with this legislation by the B.C. government as we have no legal options to not collect the taxes.
 This tax will be added to the fees charged for our short term rental accommodation only.
 The provincial government already has an agreement with Airbnb (one of our booking sites) to collect the tax at source.
 This means we do not expect to collect the taxes nor remit them ourselves, but rather, Airbnb will collect the taxes and remit them directly to the provincial government.
-At the time of writing this, the VRBO/HomeAway site which is our other online booking site has not notified us whether they will collect this tax or not.
-Nevertheless, we will have to collect this in the booking amounts as an additional fee and will remit them to the provincial government until VRBO arranges to handle it directly.
+At the time of writing this, the Vrbo/HomeAway site which is our other online booking site has not notified us whether they will collect this tax or not.
+Nevertheless, we will have to collect this in the booking amounts as an additional fee and will remit them to the provincial government until Vrbo arranges to handle it directly.
 If you book on our own website we will collect the PST and MRDT taxes.

-We are really sorry this is happening as it adds another cost for travellers.
+We are really sorry this is happening as it adds another cost for travelers.
 Despite this tax most of our clients will agree that they get great value and superior accommodation as compared to the local hotels.

 A Word of Caution

 Some short term rental people may neither register for the taxes nor collect the taxes.
 Please note this is illegal and eventually these operators will be found and fined and eventually put out of business if they do not comply.